O&P Design Software: Why Clinical Control Matters More Than Automation

 Flare design impacts comfort more than expected

-Flare is often treated as a finishing step.
+Flare is often treated as a minor finishing step.
 But in reality, it directly affects how the socket feels during use.

 Poor flare design can lead to: